 2) Gigabyte GeForce GTX 1650 Super OC 4G

-You can still use Gigabyte GeForce GTX 1650 Super OC to play modern PC games on your computer while you have the low-profile graphics card.
+You can still use Gigabyte GeForce GTX 1650 Super OC to play modern PC games on your computer while you have a low-profile graphics card.

 You’re getting a total of 1280 CUDA cores with this Gigabyte GPU, which is much higher.